– GUEST POST –

-After a busy 3 weeks travelling the mainland of Vietnam we spend 5 wonderful days relaxing on Phu Quoc Island.
-Our days were spent lying around for hours on stunning beaches, followed by a swim in the warm ocean, massages and cocktails as we watched spectacular sunsets and delicious dinners at cafes directly on the beach.
+After a busy 3 weeks travelling the mainland of Vietnam we spent 5 wonderful days relaxing on Phu Quoc Island.
+Our days were spent lying around for hours on stunning beaches, followed by a swim in the warm ocean, massages, and cocktails as we watched spectacular sunsets and delicious dinners at cafes directly on the beach.

 The Best Things to do in Phu Quoc Island

 If I haven’t yet convinced you to come to Phu Quoc, here are my top 10 things to do in Phu Quoc with kids or without kids.
 You might also be interested in grabbing some travel advice for Phu Quoc, so you can read up on what to expect before you go.